jazzix3/vendyLA/README.md

 ## COMP 584 - Advanced Web Engineering Design Project

 ### About VendyLA:
 Street vendors are underrepresented within other Food/Merch reviewer applications (i.e Yelp).
-This project's purpose and goal is to bring more clientele to their business.
+This project's purpose is to bring more clientele to their business.

 - Food/Merch application with a focus on street vending in Los Angeles.
 - Allow users to find nearby street vendors via location services